Trinitro21/sbserver/README.md

 # What is this?
 This is a clone of SmileBOOM's SmileBASIC servers.
 With this, no NNID is needed, everything is published automatically, there are no upload limits, and uploaded files are accessible from the web.
+It also makes requests to SmileBASIC's original servers so you can still download keys from there.

 # How to use this
 You need: